Luquinhas: Fortaleza

 On 12 January 2024, Luquinhas returned to Brazil, signing a four-year contract, with an option for a further year, with Série A club Fortaleza.
 New York Red Bulls received a $1.5 million transfer fee, which could rise to $2 million with add-ons.

 Loan to Legia

 Ahead of the 2024–25 season, Luquinhas returned to Ekstraklasa club Legia Warsaw on a season-long loan; he previously played for Legia from 2019 to 2022.
 On 7 November 2024, Luquinhas scored his first two goals of the season in a 4–0 victory over Dinamo Minsk in a UEFA Conference League game.
 Luquinhas found the net on 2 May 2025, as Legia Warszawa defeated Pogoń Szczecin to win the Polish Cup.

 Santa Clara

-On September 1st, Luquinhas signed a 2 year deal with Portuguese club C.D.
-Santa Clara.
-He made his Santa Clara debut vs Benfica in a 1-1 draw, he played 9 minutes.
+On 1 September 2025, Luquinhas signed a two-year deal with Portuguese club Santa Clara.
+He made his Santa Clara debut against Benfica in a 1–1 draw, playing nine minutes.

+Radomiak Radom

+On 13 January 2026, Luquinhas returned to Poland, joining Ekstraklasa club Radomiak Radom on a contract until June 2027.